matiasvlevi/piapi/README.md

 Multiple charts can be added by adding to the `charts` object

-> NOTE: you can also use `npm run piconfig` for a raspbian default config, displaying cpu/core clocks, temperaure and memory.
+> NOTE: you can also use `npm run piconfig` for a raspbian default config, which logs cpu/core clocks, temperaure and memory (using vcgencdm).

 <br/>